-- Attend most 4-H Club/Program meetings (please notify 4-H leader of any absences).
+1. Attend most 4-H Club/Program meetings (please notify leader of absences).

-- Participate in at least one 4-H Council-sponsored event/activity.
+3. Participate in at least one 4-H Council-sponsored event/activity/fundraiser (optional).

-- Give a public presentation/demonstration at a Club meeting, Spring Presentation event, and/or County Fair.
+4. Give a public presentation/demonstration at a Club Meeting, Spring Presentation event and/or County Fair.

-- Complete and turn in a Record Book.
-(Youth should turn in completed Record Books to main Club/Program Leader before September 30, in order to allow Leaders time to review books prior to submitting to the 4-H/WSU Extension Office.)
+7. Complete and turn in the ‘4-H Story’ section from your Record Book.
+Youth should turn in complete section to main Club/Program Leader before September 30th, in order to allow Leaders enough time to review prior to submitting to the WSU Extension / 4-H Office.

-Cloverbud members (ages 5 – 7) only need to complete five of these six requirements.
+Cloverbud members (age 5 – 7) only need to complete five of the seven requirements.